Codes4Fun/bitcoin-tax-tools/README.md

 where:
  - timestamp - is Unix time, seconds passed since January 1, 1970 UTC.
  - BTC delta - this is how much was gained or lost in BTC in the transaction.
  - exchange rate - this was the exchange rate at the time of exchange.
 If you sold 2 BTC for 400, this should be 200 (400/2).
+If you don't know the rate place double quotes "", and it will pull from the rates binary.
  - transaction id - this is the bitcoin transaction id, knowing this allows wallet to wallet transactions to not be counted as a sale/buy.
  - source - this is just for debugging purposes, it lets you know where this transaction came from (a coinbase csv or a bitcoin address, etc).